 Not only does playing a tune help motivate your kids to get up and start cleaning, but it also serves as a built-in timer.
 See if the family can clear the table, put leftovers away, and wipe the counters before the song ends!

-Remember, there are some chores kids shouldn’t help with, such as cleaning up black mold.
+Remember, there are some chores kids shouldn’t help with, such as cleaning up black moldLink opens in a new tab.
 Leave that task to a professional home restoration company like Rainbow International®.

 Then, call Molly Maid for help doing chores even you don’t want to tackle.
 Our professionally trained crew will keep your home tidy and sanitary, leaving you extra time to spend with your family doing the things you love.
 To arrange professional house cleaning services near you, please contact your local Molly Maid or call us at (800) 654-9647 today for a free estimate!